 “Working with the township is very important and once we have a better idea of where we are going and a sound business plan we will approach them with the concept,” Riden says.
 “We learned a lot with the campground and we want to ensure we develop the property in a way that falls within that agricultural designation.”

-The family hopes to be able keep the cost below $100 to rent an individual space for a complete growing season and the plots could be shared to lower the costs even further.
+The family hopes to be able to keep the cost below $100 to rent an individual space for a complete growing season and the plots could be shared to lower the costs even further.
 The price would include water and plots would be tilled and ready for planting in the spring.

-“We want to keep it affordable – especially because some people may have to drive a bit of distance to get to their garden,” Riden explains.
+“We want to keep it affordable – especially because some people may have to drive a bit of a distance to get to their garden,” Riden explains.
 “The plots would be tilled and ready for planting at the start of the season so the growers can just focus on the garden itself.”

 The Ridens are hoping to start renting plots in time for the 2021 growing season.
 For this year, a single test garden plot has been created, which a friend is using as his personal garden.